vault27/Foundation/paloalto.md

 ## App-ID

 - 6-Tuple is checked against the security policy > known application signatures > check if it is SSH, TLS, or SSL > decryption policy (if exists) > checked again for a known application signature inside TLS > the application has not been identified (a maximum of 4 packets after the handshake, or 2,000 bytes) > will use the base protocol to determine which decoder to use to analyze the packets more deeply > unknown-tcp > check policy if unknown is allowed
-- SSL > Web-Browsing > flickr > flickr-uploading: NGFW continiously watches at traffic app, the more data it gets, then identificationis changed
+- **SSL > Web-Browsing > flickr > flickr-uploading**: NGFW continiously watches at traffic app, the more data it gets, then identificationis changed
 - The application decoder will continuously scan the session for expected and deviant behavior, in case the application changes to a sub-application or a malicious actor is trying to tunnel a different application or protocol over the existing session
 - App-ID database does not require license for upgrade
 - New App-IDs are released on the third Tuesday of every month